xiaoxiag14-hash/animation-film-schema/README.md

-Cute bright version for GitHub Pages.
+Matadata version for GitHub Pages.